Dance Machine: Round 3: $100,000 Dance Off

 The finalists dances to two songs chosen by the DJ which features the artist's name and the song's name.
 In the first episode, the randomizer would select the final power dancer and would dance to either the first song or the second song.
 The first dancer would dance to the first song until he/she hears a whooshing sound which signals the opponent to take over.
 The process is repeated in the second song until the final whooshing sound signals both dancers to dance to the final verse of the second song.
 The results were shown after the final commercial break.
 Each dancer shows the viewers how he/she got there as well as what to do with the money (which was removed in the final episodes).
 The host will announce only the winner of the show.

 The winner will win $100,000 and the Dance Machine Disco Bubble while the runner-up dances home empty-handed.
 Towards the end, the eliminated dancers would cheer on the winner.

 French version

-An equally short-lived French Adaptation of the show aired on TF1 in the same year called Dance Floor: Qui sera le plus fort?("Dance Floor: Who Will Be the Strongest?") hosted by Laurence Boccolini along with DJ William as co-host.
+An equally short-lived French adaptation of the show aired on TF1 in the same year called Dance Floor: Qui sera le plus fort?("Dance Floor: Who Will Be the Strongest?") hosted by Laurence Boccolini along with DJ William as co-host.
+The French version aired from September 8 through September 19, 2008.